A chemical imbalance in the brain is said to occur when the brain has either excessive or insufficient chemicals, called neurotransmitters.

-The exact cause of mental disorders is still unclear.
-According to the Mayo Clinic, researchers believe that genetics as well as environmental and social factors, such as stress or trauma, play a role.
+The exact cause of mental health conditions is still unclear.
+Researchers believe that genetics as well as environmental and social factors, such as stress or trauma, play a role.

-For example, depression is said to be a result of having too little serotonin in the brain.
-But the theory doesn’t explain how these chemicals become unbalanced in the first place.
+For example, depression is said to result from insufficient levels of serotonin in the brain.
+But the theory doesn’t explain how these chemicals become imbalanced.

-As Harvard Medical School reports, there are likely millions of different chemical reactions occurring in the brain at any given time.
-These reactions are responsible for a person’s mood and overall feelings.
+Harvard Medical School reports that there are likely millions of chemical reactions occurring in the brain.
+These reactions are responsible for presenting a person’s mood and overall feelings.

-Many people with depression don’t get better after being treated with these types of medications.
-One study estimates that current antidepressants on the market only work in about
+One study estimates that current antidepressants on the market are only effective for treating about

 Not all neurotransmitters are produced in the brain.
-Currently marketed tests won’t be able to distinguish between neurotransmitter levels in your brain and neurotransmitter levels in the body.
+The tests that are currently marketed don’t distinguish between neurotransmitter levels in your brain and in the rest of your body.

 In addition, neurotransmitter levels in your body and brain are constantly and rapidly changing.
 This makes such tests unreliable.

-Mental health conditions aren’t diagnosed with chemical tests.
+Mental health conditions aren’t determined by using chemical tests.
 Your treatment plan won’t be guided by such tests either.

-Your healthcare provider may order blood tests to rule out other conditions, such as a thyroid disorder or vitamin deficiency, which can trigger symptoms of a mental health condition.
+Your healthcare provider may order blood tests to rule out other conditions, such as a thyroid disorder or vitamin deficiency.
+Both conditions can trigger symptoms of a mental health condition.

-If no underlying illness is found, you’ll likely be referred to a mental health professional, such as a psychiatrist or psychologist.
+If an underlying illness is not determined from the tests, your healthcare provider will likely refer you to a mental health professional, such as a psychiatrist or psychologist.
 They’ll perform a psychological evaluation.

 - eating and sleeping habits